covidsolar/covid-study/README.md

 2. `dotnet run --project APIServer ./data.sqlite`
 3. Open the browser at http://localhost:5029/.
 API Explorer at http://localhost:5029/swagger/

+run `dotnet test` at repo root to run the test.
 ## Syncing data from source
 Use the command `git submodule update --remote` to sync data_source with `git@github.com:CSSEGISandData/COVID-19.git`.